BTC, ETH, BNB, SOL, ADA, XRP, LUNA, AVAX, DOT, DOGE

 MOON / USDT

-Terra’s LUNA token broke and closed above the resistance above $ 78.29 on December 20, indicating the resumption of the uptrend.
+The bulls have repeatedly pushed Terra’s LUNA token above $ 100 resistance over the past three days, but have not been able to sustain the higher levels.
+This suggests that the bears continue to defend this level aggressively.

-The bullish momentum continued and the LUNA / USDT pair spiked to $ 98.20 today.
-The strong rally in recent days has pushed the RSI into the overbought zone and the pair is approaching the psychological $ 100 mark.
-This can result in a small correction or consolidation in the next few days.
+The LUNA / USDT pair could now correct to the 38.2% Fib retracement level at $ 83.83 and then to the 50% retracement level at $ 77.72.
+This zone is likely to act as strong support.

-If the price turns down from the current level but bounces off $ 78.29, it will suggest that sentiment is still bullish and traders are buying on dips.
-Then the buyers will try to resume the uptrend, with the next target target at $ 124.65.
+If the price bounces in this zone, it will suggest that the trend is still bullish and traders are buying on dips.
+The bulls will again try to push the price above the all-time peak at $ 103.60.

-The bears will have to pull and hold the price below the 20-day EMA ($ 69.75) to signal a short-term trend reversal.
+If they manage to do that, the pair could rally to $ 124.65 and then $ 150.
+This positive view will be invalidated if the price turns down and breaks below the 61.8% Fib retracement level at $ 71.61.

 AVAX / USDT